Updated on August 10th, 2021 by Bob Ciura

 Portfolio volatility can also be decreased by investing in companies with low stock price volatility.
-Stocks with strong total return potential but low stock price volatility include Johnson & Johnson (JNJ), Hormel Foods (HRL), The Coca-Cola Company (KO), and Abbott Laboratories (MCD).
+Stocks with strong total return potential but low stock price volatility include Johnson & Johnson (JNJ), Hormel Foods (HRL), The Coca-Cola Company (KO), and Abbott Laboratories (ABT).

 The dividend stocks vs. bonds debate will likely rage for some time.
 At Sure Dividend, we believe dividend growth stocks are the best way to invest for long-term wealth creation.